Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

+This greatly simplifies the numerical calculations, as the program sorts and calculates contributions to the RG-flow according to their graphical representation.
+Rather than simulating two additional fields, and calculating all the graphs, we are thus allowed to drop a certain class of graphs.
+The cancellation of certain averages can be proven even non-perturbatively, using the BRS-invariance of the action.

-If the functional determinant is expressed in terms of ghost fields, this yields an extra symmetry, also called BRS-invariance.
-We observe that the action (\ref{wirkgeister}) is indeed invariant under the following infinitesimal simultaneous changes:
+If the functional determinant is expressed in terms of ghost fields, this yields an extra symmetry, also called BRS-invariance \cite{munoz}.
+The action (\ref{wirkgeister}) is indeed invariant under the infinitesimal transformation

-that for obvious reason have also been called ``half a super-symmetry''.
+which amounts to ``half a super-symmetry''.
 From the Ward identities of this symmetry, the desired result follows on a non-perturbative level:

-Both sides of this equation can be interpreted as the sum of the corresponding graphs as explained in the previous section.
-For details we refer the reader to the explict proof in \cite{munoz}.
+The two sides of this equation can be interpreted as the sum of the corresponding graphs discussed in the previous section.
+For details we refer the reader to the explicit proof in \cite{munoz}.